Scott1974-1/TL-D3/README.md

-This will be a good collection of Files and Data needed to build this project.
+This will be a good collection of Files, Data and resources required to build this project.
+Everything should be in one place and easy to access when needed.